The Vermont Statutes Online

 The Water Department shall be operated in accordance with the general laws of the State of Vermont.
 (Amended 2011, No. M-7, § 2, eff.
 May 17, 2011.)

-The sections of this chapter and the parts hereof are severable.
-If any portion or section of this chapter or the application thereof to any person or circumstance shall be held invalid by a court of competent jurisdiction, the remainder of this chapter shall not be affected thereby.
-If a clause, portion of, or section of this chapter is so held invalid, then the applicable provisions of State law, if any, shall govern.
+The sections of this charter and the parts hereof are severable.
+If any portion or section of this charter or the application thereof to any person or circumstance shall be held invalid by a court of competent jurisdiction, the remainder of this charter shall not be affected thereby.
+If a clause, portion of, or section of this charter is so held invalid, then the applicable provisions of State law, if any, shall govern.
 (Amended 2011, No. M-7, § 2, eff.
 May 17, 2011.)